Tutorial: Set up CI/CD steps

 This hello_steps step provides a non-default input who of gitlab steps.

-For an example of how this code should look in your repository, see this example.
+For an example of how this code should look in your repository, see the Steps tutorial, part 2a.

 2. Commit and push the changes: